-Six landscaped corridors with a total of 2.784ha of public open space are proposed with a linear green space along the northern edge of the site incorporating existing or enhanced public rights of ways and natural informal play areas around the site.
+Six landscaped areas with a total of 2.784ha of public open space are proposed with a linear green space along the northern edge of the site incorporating existing or enhanced public rights of ways and natural informal play areas around the site.

 Policy LIV5 requires that provision for public open space and/or green infrastructure is made in all new housing developments.
 The proposed layout plan shows public open space areas throughout the site with some used as informal green areas and others as play areas whilst these spaces tend to be in areas where built form would not be allowed i.e. drainage areas and power lines.
-The total amount equals ha which is acceptable and accords with policy LIV5.
+The total amount equals 2.784ha which is acceptable and accords with policy LIV5.

-8. Ecology
+9. Ecology

-An Ecology survey was submitted with the Outline application which identified that the proposal would impact on bats and birds appropriate mitigation measures where proposed and controlled by condition.
+An Ecology survey was submitted with the Outline application which identified the potential impacts and recommended appropriate mitigation measures that can be controlled by condition.